-Mount Srd is a mountain peak at an elevation of 393m (1,289ft) above the sea level, located just behind Dubrovnik, in Dalmatia, Croatia.
+Mount Srd is a mountain peak at an elevation of 395m (1,295ft) above the sea level, located just behind Dubrovnik, in the region of Dalmatia, in Croatia.

 Tucked away on the southeastern part of the country, the road to the summit is totally paved, but pretty challenging, featuring very narrow sections (impassable for two cars at the same time) and brutally steep parts, hitting a 15% of maximum gradient through some of the ramps.

 How long is the road to Mount Srd in Croatia?

 The road to the summit, part of the Dinaric Alps, is 2.9km (1.80 miles) long starting at the paved Jadranska cesta (D8 road), near the Old City of Dubrovnik.
 Over this distance the elevation gain is 205 meters.
 The average gradient is 7.06%.

 Is the drive to Mount Srd in Croatia worth it?